4 Teaching and Learning

 4.2 Learning opportunities

-A variety of educational approaches are used by education providers in order to help trainees develop the knowledge, clinical and technical skills, professional judgement, values and behaviours required by the curriculum.
+A variety of educational approaches will be used by education providers to help trainees develop the knowledge, clinical and technical skills, professional judgement, values and behaviours required by the curriculum.
 Taken together, these educational approaches ensure that the CiPs and GPCs are taught appropriately in order that the purpose of the curriculum is met.
 These educational approaches divide into three areas:

 - Self-directed learning

 - Learning from formal situations

 4.2.1 Self-directed learning